-The University of Wisconsin-Platteville invites applicants for a tenure track position in the Criminal Justice Department.
-This is a full-time, 9 month assistant professor faculty position starting August 19, 2014.
+The University of Wisconsin-Platteville (UWP) invites applicants for a tenure track position in its Forensic Investigation program, in the Criminal Justice Department.
+This is a full-time 9 month assistant professor faculty position starting August 19, 2014.

-The primary responsibility will be to teach criminal justice undergraduate and/or graduate courses especially in the area of race and ethnicity.
-The typical teaching load is twelve credits per semester, and may include alternative delivery systems.
+The primary responsibility will be to teach forensic investigation courses.
+The typical teaching load is twelve credits per semester.
 Applicants will also be expected to participate in scholarly activities, provide academic advising to students, and participate in department, college, university and public service.
 It is expected that the candidate remain professionally active in the criminal justice community.

 The Criminal Justice Department

 , in the College of Liberal Arts and Education, has 9 full-time tenure track positions, and regularly employs an additional 5 academic staff and 1 administrative assistant.
 The department offers on campus and online undergraduate and graduate degrees in Criminal Justice.
 The undergraduate program offers a BS in Criminal Justice, majors in criminal justice and forensic investigation; the graduate program offers a MS in Criminal Justice.

 , founded in 1866, enrolls about 8,000 students in 42 baccalaureate and 6 master's programs.
 It possesses institutional strengths in middle level education, engineering, industrial technology, agriculture, criminal justice and business.
 The campus is located in Southwest Wisconsin's largest and most historic community.
 The region offers excellent school systems, high quality medical and hospital facilities, outstanding recreational opportunities, and vibrant businesses and industries.
 UW-Platteville is a cultural and educational center for the Tri-State region of Illinois, Iowa and Wisconsin.